 However, before we show you these strategies, we will go cover the two big categories of swing trading strategies.
 We will also provide some strategies that we think demonstrate the logic in a nice way.
 Just keep in mind that these are just examples and might not work.

 The other strategies can be found under ” swing trading strategies that work”.

 What Makes a Good Swing Trading Strategy?

 Some of our best swing trading strategies are made up of as few as two (!) conditions.

 For example, have a look at this swing trading strategy.
-It consists of not more than 2 conditions with simple logics that everybody can understand, and exits the trade with a simple time exit.
+It consists of not more than 2 conditions with simple logic that everybody can understand, and exits the trade with a simple time exit.
 These entry conditions are not even optimizable, since they use a greater/smaller than logic!

 Why Most Swing Trading Strategies Found Online are Worthless